FK Smederevo 1924: Stadium

-Smederevo's stadium, its unofficial and popular name is The Fortress, is one of the most modern stadiums in Serbia.
-The stadium can hold up to 17,200 spectators.
-It also has one of the best pitches in the country.
-It was first built in 1930, but it was greatly expanded into a modern-day stadium in 2000.
+The home ground of FK Smederevo 1924 is Smederevo Stadium, commonly named "The Fortress" (for nearby Smederevo Fortress) – is one of the stadiums in Serbia with the largest seating capacity, holding up to 17,200 spectators.
+It was opened in 1930, but it was greatly expanded into a modern-day stadium during the 1990-s.

-The unofficial name of the stadium is based on one of the biggest fortresses in Europe that is located in Smederevo.

 Supporters

 The supporters of FK Smederevo are known as Despoti (The Despots).
 The name is based on a famous ruler of medieval Serbia Đurađ Branković and his title of Despot.